coupergateway/couper-examples/jwt-access-control/README.md

 Tokens with different `sub` claims will now be rejected.

 JWT tokens shouldn't last forever – in contrast to the one we used above.
-By explicitly requiring the `exp` claim you can force the issuer of your tokens to always include an expiry time:
+By explicitly requiring the `exp` claim, Couper won't accept any tokens that do not have an expiry time:

 ```hcl
   jwt "JWTToken" {